JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task3/README.md

 - **Calls:** This service initiates the call to another service
 - **Called by:** This service receives calls from another service

+### Prerequisites

+Download the IV-SSAS-Kind-Cluster.
+Follow the Instructions there to install and start it : https://git.tu-berlin.de/aot-security/iv-software-security-for-autonomous-systems/examples/iv-ssas-kind-cluster

+The Cluster must be running on your device before you execute the next steps.

+Additionally you need:

+- Docker Desktop or Docker Engine running
+- Local Docker registry (optional, for pushing images)

 ### Building the Project

 The project can be built using Maven from the `task3/` directory.